L'Arrache-Coeur

 First edition of the third series of Andersen’s tales.
 Two parts in one volume, published respectively on 30 March and 23 November 1872, each bearing an inscription by Andersen.
 He mentions the first in his diary (H. C. Andersens dagbøger, vol. IX, p.
 247) and the second is recorded by Henry Tuxen (Anderseniana, vol. 4, 1958-59, p.
 155).

-Red cloth half binding, smooth spine faded with gilt title and ruled in black, black cloth boards.
+Red cloth half binding, flat spine faded with gilt title and ruled in black, black cloth boards.
 First board with a slight lenghtwise crack, spine-ends and corners rubbed, small lack of material at the margin of the first board.

 New edition.